Handling Feedback and Complaints

-If you are not happy with our response, you may get in touch again by writing to Ballet Ireland’s Chairman Sheamus Smith.
-The Chairman will ensure that your appeal is considered at Board level and will respond within two weeks of this consideration by Board members.
+If you are not happy with our response, you may get in touch again by writing to Ballet Ireland’s Chair Gerardine Connolly.
+The Chair will ensure that your appeal is considered at Board level and will respond within two weeks of this consideration by Board members.

 Public Disclosure Statement

 Ballet Ireland is open about whether those seeking donations on their behalf are volunteers, employees of the organisation or are third party agents.